 EXPLORE THIS STORY

-For the first time in 16 years, an opposition leader polls ahead of Orban — and explosives found near a pipeline are turning the campaign into a thriller.
+For the first time in 16 years, an opposition challenger leads in polls against Orban — and explosives found near a gas pipeline have turned the campaign into a geopolitical thriller.

 77/100Perspectives diverge strongly